Twileigh/100-days-of-code/log.md

 ### Day 0 - May 22, 2020

-**GOALS**: I will be dual learning Kotlin and using Git/Github.
+**GOALS**: I will be dual learning Kotlin and learning how to properly use Git/Github.
 Initially, I will spend 1 hour on each topic/day.
 When I feel comfortable with the what I am learning, then I will begin to build and use knowledge to create.

 **Today's Progress**:
 - 1400: I was able to set-up the initial forked repo, gathered materials, built and organized the project.